gretab5802/go2-docker-env/README.md

 ```
 or whatever the exact filepath is to the setup file.
 Could be bash or shell script.
 In this case it was `unitree/setup.sh`

-To open another terminal we need to add the exec command, otherwise it will just mimic the other one you already have open.
+To open another terminal we need to add the exec command, otherwise it will just mimic the other one you already have open. <br />
 Opening a new terminal while another one is already running in docker, SSHing or not, looks like the following if you need GUI tools like RViz:
 ```
 sudo docker exec -e DISPLAY=$DISPLAY \